 Download the Lesson

 Once again, I’ve put together some simple worksheets to go along with the process I describe above.
-As with yesterday’s printable, because this was a little more time consuming to pull together, it does have a fee.
+It does have a small cost.
 Download it from my shop, TeachersPayTeachers, or Teacher’s Notebook.

 This is the last in a 5-day series of Picture Book Writing Prompts for Elementary Students.
 See my landing page for links to more posts and ideas like this one!